yujia10/yujia10/README.md

 <h3 align="center">Background in website localization.
 I have a great passion for frontend and am seeking a career transition into web development</h3>

-- 👯 I just finished learning **Ruby on Rails**

-- 🔭 Building a childcare centre search engine and booking system [baybeME](http://www.baybe-me.me/)
+- 👯 I'm a current IT student majoring in software development

 - 🌱 I’m currently learning **React**